 Upon completion of all requirements for the bachelor’s degree, accelerated students will be fully admitted to the master’s degree program for the fall or spring term (not summer) following bachelor’s degree conferral.
 The policies below govern accelerated matriculation into graduate degree status:

 - Students must pursue their master’s degree in the semester immediately following their bachelor’s degree conferral.

 - Students admitted to an accelerated master’s program must continue satisfactory performance in undergraduate course work in order to progress to matriculated graduate status.
 A grade of B or better must be earned in all undergraduate course taken after application to an accelerated master’s program.

 - Students must earn a B or better in all graduate coursework taken while in accelerated status.

 - Students must complete a minimum of 18 credits after matriculation into master’s degree status.

 Questions?
-Contact your undergraduate advisor or the Schar School Graduate Admissions (703) 993-8099.
+Contact your undergraduate advisor or the Schar School Graduate Admissions at email@example.com or (703) 993-8099.